bcarlsenca/SNOMED-DB-Load-Scripts/README.md

 SNOMED CT DATABASE LOAD SCRIPTS
 ===============================
-Scripts to create and populate a MYSQL or Oracle database with a SNOMED CT terminology release in RF2 (as RF1 has been deprecated).
+Scripts to create and populate a MySQL, Postgres, or Oracle database with a SNOMED CT terminology release in RF2.

 To download a package built for the latest US or International edition, visit http://www.westcoastinformatics.com/resources.html